Convert an outbound integration to a flow

 You can recreate the legacy payload in the webhook step Body input, if needed (for example, if you delete the body variable or you want to refine what information is sent in the webhook).

 Here's an example of the legacy escalations payload recreated using a combination of outputs from the alert and the escalations trigger (we left out some information that wasn't useful for us):

 'Run a script' integrations are not automatically converted, since we can't easily tell exactly what steps are hidden in there, but you can now edit the settings and the script in Flow Designer.

 If you want to convert an outbound run a script integration into a flow, there are a couple of basic steps: find the steps that are hidden in the script and surface them as steps on your canvas.
 Breaking the script into its constituent steps makes it easier to manage, reuse, and troubleshoot, even if you're not a developer.

 If you want to convert the integration to take full advantage of the power and flexibility of Flow Designer, keep reading.
-We'll go through the process of converting an integration to a flow using an example: a 'Notification Escalation' integration designed to add a comment to a Jira issue and post to a chat when an event is escalated.
+We'll go through the process of converting an integration to a flow using an example: a 'Notification Escalation' integration designed to add a comment to a Jira issue and post to a chat when an alert is escalated.

 Step 1: Find the steps in your integration script

 The first step is to look at the script and figure out what steps are hidden inside.
 In this example, there are actually three steps in this integration script...all of which we can replace with steps built right into Flow Designer: